-Course feedback projects in the University’s course feedback system are established by Institutional Effectiveness and Assessment (IEA) for the fall and spring semesters, as well as Winterlude, Maymester, and summer sessions.
+Course feedback projects in the University’s course feedback system are established by Institutional Effectiveness (IE) for the fall and spring semesters, as well as Winterlude, Maymester, and summer sessions.
 Other projects may be set up upon request.

 Course feedback forms are distributed for all courses except for experience credit, internships, international courses (offered through Syracuse Abroad by educational institutions outside the U.S.), independent study, individualized study, thesis, and dissertation:

 At the beginning of a course feedback project, courses are imported from Blackboard into the course feedback system and periodically synced to ensure that all appropriate courses are included.

-Prior to survey start dates, IEA notifies school/college and department course feedback administrators to begin the confirmation process for their areas.
+Prior to survey start dates, IE notifies school/college and department course feedback administrators to begin the confirmation process for their areas.
 For administrators, this involves logging in to the course feedback system to:

 - Confirm all courses are listed (see above for types of courses that are excluded).

 - Confirm all instructors and teaching assistants (if applicable) are correct and remove any non-instructor/TA names listed.

 - Inform IE of courses that should be cross-listed or merged for reporting so that the courses can be mapped together and assigned the appropriate forms.

-If there are any discrepancies, changes, or additions, administrators collaborate with IEA to correct the listings.
+If there are any discrepancies, changes, or additions, administrators collaborate with IE to correct the listings.
 The confirmation process is critical to the efficient administration of the course feedback process.
 Instructors also have access to their course information and can contact IE if they notice any discrepancies or have questions.

 Academic Affairs common questions are included on each feedback form.
 Schools/colleges determine whether individual departments and instructors have the option of selecting additional items to include on the department and instructor sections of the course form.

 School/college or department-level items are applied to all associated courses and any revisions must occur by the start of the project.
 Instructors with questions about or requests to change a school/college or department form should direct their inquiry to the course feedback administrator(s) for their area.